figment-networks/ni-cosmoslib/README.md

 This repository contains multiple modules: `api` and `ibcmapper`

-Documentation for these can be found in those subdirectories.
+Documentation for these modules is in the README.md sub directories.